KaiKai7/Wall-Mark/Paywall Links.md

 New links will be listed here, as they are found/needed.

-Fell free to contact me or leave a comment regarding new, old or expired links.
+Feel free to contact me or leave a comment regarding new, old or expired links.

 • https://12ft.io
 Works by prepending to the target URL